How A Little Handmade Soap Company Caught Fire (Not Literally) And Grew By 3x In One Year

-This is a follow up story for Outlaw Soaps.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+This is a follow up story for Outlaw.
+If you're interested in reading how they got started, published over 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.